 - These schools are the best for highly-mobile expat families as they offer readily convertible qualifications such as the International Baccalaureate and Cambridge International Examinations.
 Their curriculums are also highly accommodative to students who seek to join part-way through.

 National Curriculum Schools

 - These schools are aligned to specific countries and will be ideal if you want your child to have a smooth transition back to your home country’s education system.
-For example, the the Dulwich College offers the UK National Curriculum; Singapore American School offers the American curriculum and Lycée Français offers the French Baccalaureate.
+For example, the Dulwich College offers the UK National Curriculum; Singapore American School offers the American curriculum and Lycée Français offers the French Baccalaureate.

 To help you settle down comfortably, Moovaz offers exclusive packages tailored to meet your needs.
-Our suite of destination services include area orientation and settling-in, home search, school search and intercultural training.
+Our suite of destination services includes area orientation and settling-in, home search, school search and intercultural training.
 Feel free to reach out to our friendly move managers for assistance and we look forward to helping you start a memorable journey here in Singapore!